proroklab/popgym/README.md

 ## POPGym Environments

-POPGym contains Partially Observable Markov Decision Process (POMDP) environments following the [Openai Gym](https://github.com/openai/gym) interface.
+POPGym contains Partially Observable Markov Decision Process (POMDP) environments following the [Gymnasium](https://github.com/Farama-Foundation/Gymnaisum) interface.
 POPGym environments have minimal dependencies and fast enough to solve on a laptop CPU in less than a day.
 We provide the following environments:

 | Environment                                                                                             |         Tags      | Temporal Ordering | Colab FPS         | Macbook Air (2020) FPS    |
 |---------------------------------------------------------------------------------------------------------|-------------------|-------------------|-------------------|---------------------------|